dhruv2000/Software-Security-Class-Project-Feb-19/README.md

 ## Running on local host

 Open up a new terminal while the other one is running the db and run: 'node ./backend.js' to start the application.
 It should run on localhost:3000

+## Other Submission Information

+We have the gif of the run through of the app and the WriteUp.txt in this directory.
+That should be all the information needed for the submission and to be able to run our code locally.

+## Authors
+Dhruv Patel
+Shaun Fidler
+Dylan Booth
+Chance Onyiorah